When you purchase through links on our site, we may earn an affiliate commission.

 The payback is that vibrancy comes at a battery cost.
 By default, AMOLED displays tend to be ‘off’ and are awoken by movement.
 It’s the same with the 965.
 Leave it like that and you’ll enjoy up to 23 days in smartwatch mode.

 Turn the AMOLED display on permanently and you’re looking at up to a week, albeit that’s taking into account around 6-7hrs of GPS use.
-Personally, we prefer it on.
+Personally, I prefer it on.
 Don’t know why.
 Just do.
 Either way, general battery life is solid.

 garmin-forerunner-965-options